Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

 \section{A Taxonomy of Continual RL Approaches}

-In this section, we discuss in some detail a taxonomy of approaches for continual RL as highlighted in Figure \ref{fig:taxonomy_approaches}.
-We will describe three high level clusters: those focused on explicit knowledge retention, those focused on leveraging shared structure, and those focused on learning to learn.
+In this section, we discuss a taxonomy of approaches for continual RL as highlighted in Figure \ref{fig:taxonomy_approaches}.
+We will describe three high-level clusters: those focused on explicit knowledge retention, those focused on leveraging shared structure, and those focused on learning to learn.

+Figure \ref{fig:taxonomy_approaches_visual} depicts the distribution of subcategories of approaches for continual RL.
+The taxonomy of approaches broadly consists of three key families: explicit knowledge retention (18.5\%), leveraging shared structure (40.8\%), and learning to learn (40.7\%).
+Across subcategories, we note that, unsurprisingly, learning to adapt is predominant.
+On the other hand, techniques based on latent parameter storage, distillation, state abstraction, and auxiliary tasks constitute only a small fraction of the approaches covered.